dzsoker023/Factorio-Access/README.md

    3- Smooth-Walking: In this mode the character will move similarly to in a sighted game.
 The player will be notified if they run into something, but otherwise will not be notified of entities they are passing.
 Very fast, and great for getting around!

+Nudge the character by 1 tile: CONTROL + ARROW KEY, with the corresponding key for that direction.

 ## Coordinates
 Read cursor coordinates: K